dfcreative/start-app/readme.md

 	//container to use as a start-app demo
 	container: el,

+	//audio context (by default audio-context module)
+	context: audioContext,

-	//default source url to play, if undefined - last session or open file dialog will be shown
+	//default source url to play, if undefined open file dialog will be shown
 	source: null,

-	//API token (for soundcloud, youtube etc.)
+	//API token for soundcloud
-	token: {soundcloud, youtube},
+	token: 'xxxxx...',

 	//allow dropping files to browser
 	dragAndDrop: true,